JRCSTU/CO2MPAS-TA/doc/glossary.rst

     OEM
         Original Equipment Manufacturers, eg. a Vehicle manufacturer

+    TAA
+        Type Approval Authority: the national supervision body for some `WLTP` test

+    TS
+        Technical service: the entity running the `WLTP` on behalf of the `OEM`, which reports to some `TAA`.  in some cases, the `TAA` might be also the *TS*.

     Capped cycles
         For vehicles that cannot follow the standard NEDC/WLTP cycles (for example, because they have not enough power to attain the acceleration and maximum speed values required in the operating cycle) it is still possible to use the |co2mpas| tool to predict the NEDC |co2| emission.
 For these capped cycles, the vehicle has to be operated with the accelerator control fully depressed until they once again reach the required operating curve.
 Thus, the operated cycle may last more than the standard duration seconds and the subphases may vary in duration.
 Therefore there is a need to indicate the exact duration of each subphase.
 This can be done by filling in, the corresponding bag_phases vector in the input file which define the phases integration time [1,1,1,...,2,2,2,...,3,3,3,...,4,4,4].
 Providing this input for WLTP cycles together with the other standard vectorial inputs such as speed,engine speed, etc. allows |co2mpas| to process a "modified" WLTP and get calibrated properly.
 The NEDC that is predicted corresponds to the respective NEDC velocity profile and gearshifting that applies to the capped cycle, which is provided in the appropriate tab.
 Note that, providing NEDC velocity and gear shifting profile is not allowed for normal vehicles.